Currently Showing

 Reception: July 3, 4-7pm – PART I: Summer Group Show Spotlights Sculpture

-Mountain Trails Gallery continues to be a destination for fine art bronzes since its beginnings as a sculpture studio more than 40 years ago in Sedona, Arizona.
-From the extraordinary talents, beginning with Ken Payne (1938-2012) and continuing with Vic Payne and then Dustin Payne, CA, three generations of sculptors from this family all tell the tales of the fascinating cultures and history of the American West with so much intriguing detail in their figurative bronzes.
+Mountain Trails Gallery continues to be a destination for fine art bronzes since its beginning as a sculpture studio more than 40 years ago in Sedona, Arizona.
+From the extraordinary talents that run throughout the Payne Family, beginning with Ken Payne (1938-2012) and continuing with Vic Payne and then Dustin Payne, CA, three generations of sculptors from this lineage all tell the tales of the fascinating cultures and history of the American West with so much intriguing detail in their figurative bronzes.
 Mountain Trails Gallery Sedona continues to exhibit award-winning sculptures from some of the same storytelling traditions with the addition of masterful sculptors Susan Kliewer, Deborah Copenhaver Fellows, Fred Fellows, as well as the delightful highlights of traditional and contemporary styles of wildlife by Raymond Gibby, Jeremy Bradshaw, and Lisa Gordon.

 AUGUST 2026